apollographql/apollo/docs/source/guides/faq.md

 ## Standardizing GraphQL

-> People in this phase are very experienced with using GraphQL and have made the decision to try to move to GraphQL as a company-wide standard.
-They are interested in setting up processes and guidelines to make sure other teams with less experience will be successful.
+> You are very experienced with using GraphQL and have made the decision to try to move to GraphQL as a company-wide standard.
+You are interested in setting up processes and guidelines to make sure other teams with less experience will be successful.

 #### How should the transition to GraphQL happen?